rmolinari/thesis_1999/1999_thesis.typ

 left of $(j, k)$ which imposes restraint.
 This is perfectly safe, as, so long as $(j, k)$ imposes no restraint, we cannot injure any computions by letting the strategies below the leftward cycle operate.
 Once such a restraint is imposed, we automatically respect it by starting to follow a child corresponding to $(j, k)$.
 The only trick we actually need is to add a new child,
-$concatone(alpha, -1)$, to be followed when no cycles at all of strategy $alpha$ impose a restraint.
+$concatone(alpha, -1)$, to be followed when no cycles at all of #stalpha impose a restraint.

 Each cycle can impose restraint in two "waves".
 By seeing $Eq(x, s_1)$ cycle $(j, k)$ restrains $restr(A, u)$ and $restr(B, u)$.
 Later, on seeing $Eq(x, s_2)$, it further restrains $A$ and $B$ as far as $v$.
 Thus, corresponding to each cycle $(j, k)$ we will